fortran-lang/fortran-forum-article-template/README.md

 ### Automated building and testing of source code on GitHub

-This repository's CI script builds the example [app/main.f90] program and links it to a static library built from the code in [src].
-The CI script runs the resulting main program and builds and runs the [Vegetables] unit tests in [tests].
+This repository's CI script builds the example [app/main.f90] program and links it to a static library built from the code in the [src] subdirectory.
+The CI script runs the resulting main program and builds and runs the [Vegetables] unit tests that are located in the [tests] subdirectory.

 ### Building source code and testing on yor own platform